iota-pay/iota-payment-module/README.md

 Create a .env file with your settings
-MAX_PAYMENT_TIME is the time until created paymentes aren't checked anymore in minutes
+MAX_PAYMENT_TIME is the time until created paymentes aren't checked anymore in minutes If you want to send payouts, without receiving iotas via payments first, send the iotas to the first address of the seed (index 0)

 ```bash
 SEED='REPLACEWITHEIGHTYONETRYTESEED'